th-koeln/medieninformatik-5.0/src/insights/psychology-cognition-emotion-and-social-theories-as-basis-for-mci-and-design-in-general.md

 ---
-titel: Psychology: Cognition, Emotion and Social Theories as Basis for MCI and Design in general
+title: "Psychology: Cognition, Emotion and Social Theories as Basis for MCI and Design in general"
 tags:
   - Inhalte
   - Quelle: Reak Team